about me

 In silence, the priest lays his hands on the head of the sick person.

-Our Father who art in heaven, hallowed be thy name.
+Now let us together call upon God, as our Lord Jesus Christ taught us to pray: Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us, and lead us not into temptation, but deliver us from evil.
-R. Amen.

-May the blessing of almighty God, the Father, and the Son, + and the Holy Spirit, come upon you and remain with you for ever.
+May almighty God bless you, the Father, and the Son, + and the Holy Spirit.
 R. Amen.

 Response for the Dead (clergy)